Thermodynamics and Criticality of Noncommutative RN-AdS Black Holes

-The aim of this work is to contribute to these activities by studying the Reissner--Nordström--AdS black holes in noncommutative spacetime with Lorentzian-smeared distributions.
+The objective of this work is to take part in these activities by exploring Reissner-Nordström-AdS black holes in a noncommutative spacetime with spread Lorentzian distributions.
 Concretely, we examine certain thermodynamic properties including the critical behaviors by computing the relevant quantities.
-We start by deriving the asymptotic expansions of the mass and charge functions for large radii appearing in the metric function of such black holes needed to approach the thermodynamics in the extended phase space.
+We start by deriving the asymptotic expansions of the mass and charge functions for large radii appearing in the metric function of such black holes needed to approach the thermodynamical aspect in the extended phase space.
 After the stability discussion, we investigate the $P$--$V$ criticality in noncommutative geometry by calculating the associated thermodynamic quantities.
 As a result, we show that the proposed black holes exhibit certain similarities with Van der Waals fuild systems.
 Finally, we provide a discussion on the Joule–Thomson expansion revealing perfect universality findings appearing in charged AdS black holes in ordinary spacetimes.

-The organization of this work is as follows.
+The structure of this paper is as follows.
 In section 2, we build the Reissner--Nordström--AdS black holes in noncommutative spacetime with Lorentzian-smeared distributions.
 In section 3, we compute and analyze certain thermodynamics quantities needed to approach stability behaviors.
 In section 4, we investigate the criticality and make contact with Van der Waals fluid systems.
 In section 5, we examine the Joule-Thomson expansion effects.
 In the last section, we present concluding remarks.